Mary Haas

-Mary Rosamond Haas (January 23, 1910 – May 17, 1996) was an American linguist who specialized in North American indigenous languages, Thai, and historical linguistics.
+Mary Rosamond Haas (/hA:s/ HAHSS; January 23, 1910 – May 17, 1996) was an American linguist who specialized in North American indigenous languages, Thai, and historical linguistics.
 She served as president of the Linguistic Society of America.
 She was elected a fellow of the American Academy of Arts and Sciences and a member of the National Academy of Sciences.

 Early life and education

 Haas was born in Richmond, Indiana.
 She attended high school and Earlham College in Richmond.

 She completed her PhD in linguistics at Yale University in 1935 at the age of 25, with a dissertation titled A Grammar of the Tunica Language.
 In the 1930s, Haas worked with the last native speaker of Tunica, Sesostrie Youchigant, producing extensive texts and vocabularies.

 Career and research

 Early work in linguistics

 Haas undertook graduate work on comparative philology at the University of Chicago.
 She studied under Edward Sapir, whom she later followed to Yale.
 She began a long career in linguistic fieldwork by studying various languages during the summer months.

 Over the ten-year period from 1931 to 1941, Haas studied the Wakashan language Nitinat (Ditidaht), as well as a number of languages that were mainly originally spoken in the American Southeast: Tunica, Natchez, Muskogee (Creek), Koasati, Choctaw, Alabama, Cherokee and Hichiti.
 Her first published paper, A Visit to the Other World, a Nitinat Text, written in collaboration with Morris Swadesh, was published in 1933.

 Shortly after, Haas conducted fieldwork with Watt Sam and Nancy Raven, the last two native speakers of the Natchez language in Oklahoma.
 Her extensive unpublished field notes have constituted the most reliable source of information on the now dead language.
 She conducted extensive fieldwork on the Muskogee language, and was the first modern linguist to collect extensive texts in the language.
 Her Muskogee texts were published after her death in a volume that was edited and translated by Jack B. Martin, Margaret McKane Mauldin, and Juanita McGirt.